-Wanna know what are the 6 exclusive examples of gravitational force in daily life?
-If yes, then look no further…!!!
-Because in this exclusive article, I am gonna unearth some of the known day-to-day life examples that you would have seen but never thought of it as an example of gravity in action.
+Today, I am gonna unearth some of the known day-to-day life examples that you would have seen but never thought of it as an example of gravity in action.

 To be precise, when two bodies attract each other by the virtue of their masses being separated by a distance.
 A force of gravity is observed.
 No matter, whether the object in consideration is the smallest or biggest, each one of them exerts a gravitational force on every other object.

 In other words, anything that has mass exerts the force of gravity on another object.
 There are so many mysteries about gravity that we still don’t know!
-Such as why gravity is only an attractive force?
-Why not also the repulsive one like all the other fundamental forces of nature.
+Such as why gravity is only an attractive force.
+Why not also the repulsive one like all the other fundamental forces of nature?

-Examples of Gravitational Force in our Daily Life
+Examples of Gravity in Everyday Life

 - Tides in Ocean